Annie0523/travelor_frontend/index.md

 ---
 layout: post
-title: A site for Travelers
+title: A Website For Travelers
 search_exclude: true
 description: Login and explore more
 hide: true